Hometown: Mufreesboro, TN

 Not only did SCAD provide Melissa with ninja-like artistic skills, she also bagged a husband there.
 Once again, in her own words: “I met Austin in a class my freshman year, and I remember thinking, ‘Hey, he looks normal.'”
-These two crazy kids now have two actual crazy kids, Norah and Eva, who could not be more perfect if these two designers had Photoshopped them themselves.
+These two crazy kids now have three actual crazy kids, Norah, Eva and Faith, who could not be more perfect if these two designers had Photoshopped them themselves.

 Having originally studied interior design, Melissa got a job with an architectural firm after graduating from SCAD.
 She eventually realized that the graphic presentations she was preparing for clients were more exciting to her than the interior design work within those presentations.
 So she changed gears and landed an in-house graphic design gig for a glass studio.
 From there, it was on to freelance, baby, and that's where the real fun began.

-To Thinkwell Creative's benefit, Melissa is now using her professional powers to make things pretty for us.
+To Thinkwell Creative's benefit, Melissa has been using her professional powers to make things pretty for us for nearly a decade.
 At present, she is doing so from Atlanta.

 If Melissa were not happily married and busily chasing her babies around, we might find her following Marc Anthony's tour bus.
 She likes Salsa music ... a lot.
 When doing housework, she blasts her tunes because it makes her feel like the world is good.
 Let's hope her neighbors also like Salsa music.

 Deeply rooted in her faith, Melissa is continually looking for ways to make positive contributions to the world that surrounds her.
-She enjoys cooking, baking and domestic activities at large.
+She enjoys cooking, baking for those she loves.